BBDO/SmackTheSnowman/readme.md

 *All artwork is property of BBDO and can not be used for commercial use.*

 How to use
-1. define your display resolution in main.cpp.
+1. define your display resolution in main.cpp.\n
 2. press spacebar to access GUI.
 3. press / to toggle fullscreen.
 4. use GUI POSITION(s) to adjust objects on screen.